Gageperrin/it-notes/it-topics/cissp.md

 * Decentralized: Control granted at the people/resource level by separate entities but introduces lack of standardization and has a greater risk of security holes.
 * Hybrid a combination of the two which can have the tradeoffs of each but can add additional complexity because it contains multiple architectural patterns

+## 5.2 - Manage identification and authentication of people, devices, and services

+Access control consists of identification, authentication, authorization, and accountability.

+Identification: User identification needs to be unique, nondescriptive of role, issued securely, and used securely.

+Authentication by: Knowledge, Ownership, Characteristic

+Authentication by what you know: password, security questions, etc. The least secure Authentication by what you have: OPT, smart card, etc. More secure but can be compromised Authentication by what you are: fingerpint, facial features, voice, way they write.
+Most secure of the three.
+Retina scans are most secure of all biometrics.

+Biometric authentication needs to be strongly built to prevent Type 2 errors of false acceptance of users.
+Type 1 errors are false rejection of valid users.
+The intersection of these two error types is the Crossover Error Rate (CER).

+Single Sign On (SSO) can improve user experience and prevent vulnerabilities from weaker auth systems but present a single ponit of failure.

+Kerberos is a major SSO authentication protocol that has been in use for some time and is considered no longer cuttting-edge.
+The client sends an initial message to the Authentication Service (AS).
+It will send a few messages back to the client including the password as an encryption key, a ticket granting ticket (TGT), and a ticket granting service's (TGS) key.
+The client decrypts the returned message using their password and generate new tickets.
+The client will send the new tickets with the still encrtpyed TGT to the TGS.
+The TGS will verify the message and will return them to Alice with an encrypted Service Ticket, alongisde the key.
+The client will then send some new meesages to the service.
+The AS and TGS are both components of the Key Distribution Center (KDC).

+One major disadvantage of Kerberos is that it only supports symmetric encryption.
+SESAME is one major alternative that supports asymmetric encryption but is not as popular since Kerberos is better established.

+Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA) is a security measure to protected against automated exploitations of a system.

+Sessions also need to be properly managed to avoid hijacking by an attacker, through the use of scheduled or login limitations, timeouts, or, in the case of devices, screensavers.

+Identity proofing (i.e. registration) is the process of confirming or establishing that somebody is who they claim to be.

+NIST SP 800-63B includes a section on "Authentication and Lifecycle Management' which includes three levels:
+1. AAL1 - Some assurance, single-factor auth, uses secure protocol
+2. AAL2 - High assurance, multifactor auth, secure protocol with approved cryptographic techniques
+3. AAL3 - Very high assurance, multifactor auth, secure protocol, and hard cryptographic authenticator

+Federated Identity Mangement (FIM) relies on trust relationships established between different identities.
+The identity provider offers a baseline of trust for service provider parties to control for principal/users.
+Microsoft Active Directory is an example of federated identity management.

+Federated Access Standards include SAML, WS-Federation, OpenID, and OAuth.
+SAML and WS-Federation provide both authentication and authorzation.
+OpenID provides authentication and OAuth provides authorization.

+SAML is based on these steps:
+1. The user requests acces to the service provider
+2. The service provider requests SAML authentication of the user
+3. The user relays the SAML request to the identity provider.
+4. The identity provider authenticates the user and generates a SAML assertion.
+5. The user relays the SAML assertion to the service provider.
+6. The service provider approves authorization to the user

+SAML terminology:
+* Assertion - Covers authentication, authorization, and other attributes.
+Written in XML.
+* Protocol - Defiens how entities request or respond to requests
+* Bindings - Mapping of SAML onto standard communication protocols
+* Profiles - Defines how SAML can be used for different business use cases

+Just-in-time access refers to the escalation of user privileges to an authorized user for a short period of time, to prevent ongoing or permanent escalation of permissions.